Mixarar/scpcbm/game/Items/gas-mask.md

 **Detailed description**: The gas mask is a equippable item that can be found around the facility.
 Putting it on bypasses the decontamination gas and its debuffs like coughing and faster blinking but it mayorly obscures your vision.

 ## Super Gas Mask
+The super gas mask is a equippable item that is exclusive to SCP 914.
+It can be crafted in 914 by putting it on the Very Fine setting